ChristopherStavros/General/Notes/DOCKER_NOTES2.md

 Instructions for installing Docker on a particular OS are on [Docker Docs](https://docs.docker.com) site.

-***Note:*** When using Docker for Windows with Hyper-V, a base VM will be created in the follwoing location.
+***Note:*** When using Docker for Windows with Hyper-V, a base VM will be created in the following location.

 ```powershell
 C:\Users\Public\Documents\Hyper-V\Virtual Hard Disks\MobyLinuxVM.vhdx